Upsilon-like concordance invariants from sl(n) knot cohomology: Proofs

 and \Cref{prop:1handle_psi_preserved}.

-We now write $D_1 \sqcup U'_1 \sqcup \cdots U'_{\ell}$ for the diagram occurring just before the $2$-handle additions.
+We now write $D_{1/4} = D_0 \sqcup U'_1 \sqcup \cdots \sqcup U'_{\ell}$ for the diagram occurring just after the $0$-handle additions, and $K_{1/4}$ for the link that it represents.
 It follows from \Cref{prop:1handle_psi_preserved} and the fact that the Reidemeister isomorphisms commute with the action at basepoints, that $[\psi(D_{1/2})]$ gets mapped to a non-trivial element of